chlbaron/GateID/README.md

 *Functions_gate_design.R: functions to source to run the code.

-*Code_gate_design.R contains the code to perform GateID gate design.
+*Code_gate_design.R contains the code to perform GateID gate design and normalization.

 To test the code, you can download the following test dataset: "gateID_training_dataset_test.csv" The code designs gates for cluster 1.